particle-iot/docs/src/content/datasheets/app-notes/an005-threading-explainer.md

 **Say no to threads**

-While this is a threads explainer, in most cases you can get by without threads, and not using threads will make your life easier.

-- Most APIs are not thread safe
-- Limited memory and no virtual memory makes using large numbers of threads impractical

-If you look through the Windows or Java APIs, it's abundantly clear which API calls are thread-safe, because they are listed as MT-safe or not.
-The Particle APIs are generally not safe, but there's no single reference as to what is safe.

-Every thread must have its own stack; that's how threads work.
-The problem is that there is only about 60 KB of free memory on most devices.
-The stack is normally 6 KB.
-Having more than a few threads will eat up your memory in no time!

-In Windows or Java, there is virtual memory so each thread can be allocated a 1 MB stack and not have to worry about running out of memory, even with a large number of threads.
+The threading system in Device OS is stable, and threads are used by the system internally and can be used safely, with limitations.

+Because Particle Devices have limited RAM and no virtual memory it's impractical to use a large number of threads.
+You should not expect to start dozens of threads as you might in a Java application, for example.

+As with threaded programs on all platforms, you have to be careful with thread safety across API calls, preventing simultaneous access to resources by using a lock, and preventing deadlock.

-Finally, it's really a pain to debug unsafe thread code.
+It's really a pain to debug unsafe thread code.
 It's unpredictable and timing-sensitive.
 When you look for the bug it can stop happening.

-**Say yes to finite state machines**
+However, if you are experienced in thread-safe programming, it is safe to use threads.

 [Finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine) are a much better paradigm for memory and processor constrained devices like the Particle devices.
 There's only one stack, and no need to worry about thread concurrency.

 Platforms like node.js work in a single-threaded environment using finite state machines or chained callbacks.
 This is a better model and even though the Particle platform is C++ instead of Javascript, the model works the same way.

-**But I really want to use threads**

-OK.
-You've been warned.
-Here we go.
-This information is subject to change.

 ## Using Threads